bagisto/user-guide/docs/2.1.0/multi-vendor-marketplace/README.md

 The Marketplace Commission Management system in Bagisto lets platform owners (admins) set and manage commission rates for sellers in a flexible and clear way.

 This system helps the marketplace earn steady income, and it also gives admins the ability to give special commission rates to sellers as rewards or incentives when necessary.

+### Product Management

+In Multi Vendor Marketplace, Product management is designed to give sellers complete control over their online store.
+It allows sellers to easily add new products, set prices, upload images, and update stock.

+With easy to use tools, sellers can quickly edit or update products whenever needed, making sure their listings stay accurate and attractive.

+### Rating Management

+Ratings and reviews build trust in an online marketplace, guide customer purchases, and help sellers improve their service.

+In a Laravel Multi Vendor Marketplace, Rating Management allows buyers to leave star ratings and detailed feedback on both products and sellers after completing a purchase.